 Eye exams help determine how clearly you see.
 They also allow you to get a prescription for corrective lenses to treat refractive errors like nearsightedness, farsightedness, or astigmatism.
 In addition, eye exams are crucial to detect eye health problems, which is why it’s important to get them regularly, and not just when you notice changes in your vision.

 If your vision has gotten worse, you may simply need stronger glasses or contacts.
 However, vision changes may also be a sign of a serious condition, like glaucoma, macular degeneration, and diabetic retinopathy.
 Many of these conditions only cause noticeable symptoms after they cause significant vision damage, so the best way to treat them is by catching them early, through an eye exam.

 Depending on your age and eye health risk factors, you may need an exam once a year or once every two years.

 Eye exams include a series of tests to evaluate your vision and eye health.
-They usually last at least an hour.
+They usually last at least a half hour.
 Your exam at Scarbrough Family Eyecare may include:

 You look at letters on a chart or screen that get smaller as they go down.
 This measures how clearly you can see and determines if you have 20/20 vision (or how far your vision is from 20/20).

-Your doctor gives you eye drops that enlarge your pupils so they can see the structures in the back of your retina.
+Your doctor may give you eye drops that enlarge your pupils so they can see the structures in the back of your retina.
 We also have the latest wide-field retinal scan called the Optomap that may allow us to adequately assess the retinal health without having to use dilating drops.